shikon/shikon.github.io/_posts/2021-10-02-boost-design.md

 $$
 P_{loss}=P_{L,DC}+P_{L,AC}+P_c+P_{switch}+P_{gate}+P_f.
 $$
 The expected efficiency of my design was 89%, which is a bit higher than the measured one.
 The 2% difference can already be explained if I have ~$100 \:m\Omega$ of track resistance, which is plausible.
 Furthermore, it could be that some of the numbers that I used were slightly off or some other loss mechanisms were not included.
 At this point, I am not too worried as all the criteria have been met.
 It could be optimized by diving even deeper, but my nixie clock is working now correctly.
-How I am controlling the nixie clock will be part 3 of this adventure...
+How I am controlling the nixie clock, will be part 3 of this adventure...